 Devil’s Crown and Champion Island, Floreana

-The jagged peaks of this submerged volcanic cone poke out of the water, hence its ominous name.
+The jagged peaks of this submerged volcanic cone known as Devil’s Crown poke out of the water—hence its ominous name.
 Snorkel outside the ring or in the shallow inner chamber with tropical fish and occasional sharks.
 A visit is usually combined with snorkeling among a sea lion colony at Champion Island.

 Gardner Bay, Española

 On the northeast side of Española, this crescent beach offers snorkeling with a sea lion colony, stingrays, white-tipped sharks, and parrot fish.
-It’s also an important nesting site for marine turtles.
+It’s also an important nesting site for sea turtles.

 Wolf and Darwin Islands